 No one in a position of seniority or with a stakeholding in a company culture would say their organization has a ‘closed-door policy’, but the common ‘open door policy’ approach is not an effective foundation for cultivating a Speak Up culture.
 Why?

-So no matter how good the intentions, well-meaning initiatives to encourage speaking up, openness and transparency fall short for two key reasons: a fear of consequences (embarrassment, isolation, low-performance ratings, lost promotions, and even firing) and a sense of futility (the belief that saying something won’t make a difference, so why bother?)
+No matter how good the intentions, well-meaning initiatives to encourage speaking up, openness and transparency fall short for two key reasons: a fear of consequences (embarrassment, isolation, low-performance ratings, lost promotions, and even firing) and a sense of futility (the belief that saying something won’t make a difference, so why bother?).

 If this is the case for simply speaking up on day-to-day matters, how much is this sentiment amplified when it comes to raising a grievance about misconduct?
 Open door attitudes are simply too passive.
 People still have to initiate a conversation, often with someone more senior than them and on that manager’s turf, which can often be intimidating.